Cap-go/website/content/blog/manage-dev-and-prod-build-with-github-actions.md

 ---
 slug: "manage-dev-and-prod-build-with-github-actions"
 title: Manage development and production build with GitHub actions
-description: Use Capgo to release your devbuild to specific channel, and let your team try it, without waiting Apple and Google review
+description: Use Capgo to release your devbuild to specific channel, and let your team try your Capacitor Ionic app, without waiting Apple and Google review
 author: Martin Donadieu
 author_url: https://twitter.com/martindonadieu
 created_at: 2022-06-16